Peer Support Program

 Recovery College Peer Facilitators, 3 students in green t-shirt smiling

-University of Toronto Scarborough Campus partnered with Ontario Shores Centre for Mental Health Sciences is offering Recovery College at your school.
-A Recovery College is a unique, free, virtual, mental health and well-being learning centre where people with lived experiences of navigating wellness through the post-secondary experience and peers come together to co-design and deliver courses on topics that support mental health and well-being.
-The courses being offered by Recovery College have been developed by UTSC students!
-Through structured curriculum, guided discussions, and activities, Recovery College offer the opportunity to empower yourself in the pursuit of well-being, on your terms.
-Please see details for Recovery College offerings below.
+Ontario Shores Centre for Mental Health Sciences is partnered University of Toronto Scarborough to host Resilient UTSC (Recovery College) for students at your campus.
+This model is a unique, free, virtual, mental health and well-being learning centre where people with lived experiences of navigating wellness through the post-secondary experience and peers come together to co-design and deliver courses on topics that support mental health and well-being.
+The courses are developed by UTSC students!
+Through structured curriculum, guided discussions, and activities, Resilient UTSC (Recovery College) offer the opportunity to empower yourself in the pursuit of well-being, on your terms.
+Please see details for courses offered below.
 For more information, please email Peer Support Specialist, Brooklyn Bastarache, bastaracheb@ontarioshores.ca .
-To register for any or all of the courses, please go to UTSC Recovery College Registration.
-Please note, courses are only open to UTSC students only.
+To register for any or all of the courses, please go to Resilient UTSC (Recovery College) Registration Summer 2024.
+Please note, courses are only open to UTSC students.

 Course Topics:

-• Week 1: Opening the Door to Adulthood
+• Week 1: Intro to Meditation and Mindfulness

 What will you learn?